adoptoposs/adoptoposs/CONTRIBUTING.md

 The `staging` branch always represents the current development state.
 So, this is the one you would branch off from when adding your changes.

-The `master` branch represents the production state that is deployed to https://adotoposs.org.
+The `main` branch represents the production state that is deployed to https://adotoposs.org.

 Here’s how to contribute: